ysgard/d-hub/README.md

 *`/var/www/scripts/update_mywebsite.rb` by spawning a shell and *invoking ruby.

+## Privilege Dropping

+d-hub was written using the vibe.d framework, and thus supports privilege dropping out of the box.
+Do call it, use the form:

 ## Compiling

 * Make sure you have a [D compiler](http://dlang.org/)  and [dub](http://code.dlang.org/) installed.